GTO-GamblerTeacherOka/server/README.md

 2. Run `dotnet run` in the VIRCE_server directory

 ### Run with kubernetes
+You have to install kubernetes , if you want to run with kubernetes.
 1. Clone the repository
 2. Run `docker build -t virce_server:kubernetes .`
 3. Run `kubectl create namespace virce`